Keystone Virus Makes Jump From Mosquitoes To Human For First Time

 The first known case of the Keystone virus has been identified in a 16-year-old boy after a year of tests and analysis, Glenn Morris, director of the university's Emerging Pathogens Institute, told NPR member station WUSF.

-The teen was infected while attending band camp in North Florida last summer, and suffered from a fever and severe rash.
+The teen was infected while attending band camp in north Florida last summer, and suffered from a fever and severe rash.
 Doctors could not figure out what was ailing him, and tested for Zika and various other pathogens, but hit a series of dead ends.

 "We couldn't identify what was going on," Morris told the station.
 "We screened this with all the standard approaches and it literally took a year and a half of sort of dogged laboratory work to figure out what this virus was."